Tender, juicy, succulent ham with a sweet and tangy pineapple honey glaze that will put you in the holiday spirit.

 A Family Holiday Tradition

-Thanksgiving was the only time my grandma would make it so I definitely looked forward to it because I only had it once a year.
+Thanksgiving was the only time my grandma would make it, so I definitely looked forward to it because I only had it once a year.
 I loved pulling off the pineapples and cherries and eating them once the ham was done.

 Childhood Memories of Christmas Ham

-I have two childhood memories I want to share, 1 of which I’ll share later, and that’s of my Grandma adamantly saying, “Boy, don’t eat all that fat”!
-As we all know, ham can be very fatty, especially around the edges, where you’ll find thick layers of white fat.
+I have two other childhood memories I want to share.
+One of which is my Grandma Val adamantly saying, “Boy, don’t eat all that fat!”
+As we all know, ham can be very fatty, especially around the edges, where you’ll find thick layers of fat.
 I’d never pay that any mind because I was too busy devouring it to care.

-I do remember biting into a bit of chunk of ham fat and thinking, “This is so flavorful”.
-While I still look to suck on the fat which gives flavor, you’ll never find me eating it now.
+I do remember biting into a big chunk of ham fat and thinking, “This is so flavorful”.
+My grandma would always make sure my slices of ham weren’t too fatty.
+I think she just wanted it for herself.
+Haha.
+While I still look to suck on a tasty piece of fat, you’ll never find me eating it now.

 How to clean the ham